SergiyGrimoldi/NetScanner/readme.md

 Use this function to update your trusted devices with new one.
 Open and edit known_mac.json file

-**_Attention: This add an exception and the program will not send email if this device will connected_**

-**_Attention: This remove an exception and the program will send email if this device will connected_**

 # **How to use**

 1. Install all packages from requiremets.txt